AnHaechan/ai-compilers-study-material/README.md

   - [TVM](https://github.com/apache/tvm) and [XLA](https://github.com/openxla/xla) were the most popular compiler frameworks.
 - After the domination of LLMs, the focus has shifted to **LLM runtimes + attention kernels**.
   - LLMs, or autoregressive Transformers with self-attention, has become the core workload.
-  - Hence, it is crucial to optimize its performance to the last bit via runtime strategies and custom attention kernels.
+  - Hence, it is crucial to optimize its performance to the last bit via runtime strategies and custom kernels.
-  - [vLLM](https://github.com/vllm-project/vllm) runtime with attention kernels written in [CUTLASS](https://docs.nvidia.com/cutlass/index.html) or [Triton](https://github.com/triton-lang/triton) is a popular choice.
+  - [vLLM](https://github.com/vllm-project/vllm) runtime with kernels written in template-based languages, such as [CUTLASS](https://docs.nvidia.com/cutlass/index.html) or [Triton](https://github.com/triton-lang/triton), is a popular choice.
-  - At the state of 2025, [FlashInfer](https://github.com/flashinfer-ai/flashinfer) seems to be the SoTA in terms of programming attention kernels.
-It provides programming interface for various attention mechanisms, generating efficient implementation aware of diverse KV cache access patterns and hardware features.
+  - [FlashInfer](https://github.com/flashinfer-ai/flashinfer) even provides template programming specifically for attentions.
+They generate efficient implementation aware of diverse KV cache access patterns and hardware features.
 - The details have been changing, but AI compilers remain to be an important topic.
   - Graph compilers can accelerate the rest of the model[[example](https://blog.vllm.ai/2025/08/20/torch-compile.html)], used together with custom attention kernels.
   - Kernel programming, especially for recent GPU architectures, remains to be complex and ad-hoc[[paper](https://arxiv.org/html/2504.07004v1)].